TRustworthy-AI-Tools-for-Science/traits-audit/docs/demo_sdl.rst

    the 6 Sobol warm-start trials.
 The solid curve shows the running minimum as BO iterations accumulate.

-The typical EI convergence pattern is
-visible: the best Fréchet distance may not improve for several steps while EI explores (building global GP coverage), then drops sharply once the GP has sufficient coverage to identify high-value exploitation targets.
+The dashed baseline (≈ 23 600, best of the 6 Sobol trials) drops sharply to ≈ 16 400 at query 2 — the first BO query already beats the warm-start.
+From there the curve declines gradually and in small steps: to ≈ 15 400 by query 7, ≈ 14 400 by query 11, holding an extended near-flat plateau (≈ 14 200–14 400) through query 19, then a small step down to ≈ 13 500 by
+query 24.
+The final query produces by far the largest single improvement in the whole run — a sharp drop to ≈ 2 700, roughly a fifth of the previous best — showing that even after a long plateau, EI can still locate a substantially better region right at the very end of the budget.
-A curve that matches the Sobol baseline for the entire BO phase indicates that EI is still in the exploration regime — more ``--n-iter`` steps or a higher ``--n-init`` warm-start budget would be needed.
+A curve that matches the Sobol baseline for the entire BO phase would indicate EI is still in the exploration regime — more ``--n-iter`` steps or a higher ``--n-init`` warm-start budget would be needed.
 The convergence figure and the Pareto frontier complement each other: the frontier identifies *which* queries achieved both good performance *and* low uncertainty; the convergence curve shows *when* the best objective